This post may contain affiliate links. Please read our disclosure policy.

 *Note – See recipe card at the bottom for full list of ingredients and measurements

-Tip* If you’re short on time, you can use the cold water method: Leave the turkey is in a sealed, leak-proof bag.
-Submerge the turkey in cold water, allowing 30 minutes per pound (approximately 500g).
-Change the water every 30 minutes to keep it cold. let the turkey sit at room temperature for about 30-60 minutes before cooking
+- *Pro Tip: For faster thawing, place the turkey in a sealed, leak-proof bag.
+Submerge it in cold water, allowing 30 minutes per pound (500g).
+Change the water every 30 minutes to keep it cold.
+Let the turkey rest at room temperature for 30-60 minutes before cooking.

 Recipe FAQ’s